Cappadocia Notes

 The Exchange of Populations

 Cappadocia was the first place that the concept of the population exchange became evident.
-The town of Mustafapasa, where we based, used to be known as Sinasos when it was the home of a large Greek community.
+We spent time in the town of Mustafapasa, previously known as Sinasos when it was the home of a large Greek community.
 The Greek homes and the churches remain.
 The Greeks – except for the occasional tourist – are gone.
 In the early 1920s, the agreed-upon way to end the potential ethnic strife after Turkish independence was to transfer populations: Greeks living in Turkey were sent to Greece, Turks living in Greece were relocated to Turkey.
 Between 1.5 and 2 million people were displaced, many to “native” countries they had never visited.
-Some villages were never re-populated.
+Some villages remained de-populated.
 Some enterprising individuals saw an opportunity in departing populations.
 The owner of a lovely guest home once boasted that his grandfather purchased the house from a departing Greek family for only 10 lira.